truenas/middleware/docs/userguide/index.rst

 .. note:: hostname lookups add some time to accessing the CIFS share.
 If you only use IP addresses, uncheck the "Hostnames lookups" box in
    :menuselection:`Services --> CIFS`.

-If you wish some files on a shared volume to be hidden and inaccessible to users, put a *veto files=* line in the Auxiliary Parameters field.
+If you wish some files on a shared volume to be hidden and inaccessible to users, put a *veto files=* line in the "Auxiliary Parameters" field.
 The syntax for this line and some examples can be found
 `here <http://www.samba.org/samba/docs/man/manpages-3/smb.conf.5.html#VETOFILES>`_.